FebrianFrancione/MyStats-API-Web-Application/README.md

 ### Create a New Chart

-Create a new chart with sending JSON format data.
+Create a new chart sent as JSON format data.

 - Request URL: `/createChart`